NellielProject/Nelliel/documentation/plugins/core-plugin-hooks.md

 |1    |`$raw_data`|`array` |Yes       |Yes       |Array of upload data that will be JSON encoded.|
 |2    |`$upload`  |`object`|No        |No        |The instance of `Nelliel\Content\Upload` being used.|

-### nel-in-during-post-json
+### nel-in-after-post-json
 Added: v0.9.30

-Called when the raw data for a post has been generated.
+Called when the raw data for a post has been generated for the JSON API.

 **Arguments**